PilotDS4P/ds4p-pilot-public/README.md

 When the PDP decision is a PERMIT with OBLIGATIONS, (1) the clincical document is retrieved from the EHR, (2) clinical facts (such as problem and medication entries) are extracted from the clinical document, (3) the clinical facts, the Purpose of Use, and the Obligations are sent to the Drools rules engine, and (4) the Drools rules engine returns a set of directives for segmenting the clinical document.

-Segmentation refers to the tagging, redaction, masking, and encrypting of clincal documents.
+Segmentation refers to the tagging, redaction, masking, and encrypting of clinical documents.